PE Salary 2026: $41,400–$139,847 — Personnel Administration (Government of Canada)

 PE rates of pay for all PE (Personnel Administration) levels in the Canadian federal public service, 2026.
-Salaries range from $64,261 to $126,079 across 5 levels.
+Salaries range from $41,400 to $139,847 across 7 levels.
 Category: Human Resources.
-Source: Treasury Board collective agreements.
+Source: Treasury Board published rates of pay.

 | Level | Step 1 | Step 2 | Step 3 | Step 4 | Step 5 | Step 6 |